Krab00/ct-task/frontend/README.md

 This repository serves as the scaffold of the application that is a part of the interview process for candidates attending on the position in CloudTalk.

+## Disclaimer
+1. Due to lack of time I didnt implement all of the tests.
+Only a showcase

 ## Assignment

 1. As a warehouse, we would like to have two main features